spaidz/Android-Project/README.md

 # ToDo-List
-this contains all my android mobile dev projects
+this repo containsall the files to my todo list android project.